ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 This MEGA Project explores Pokemon data using Python, data science, and machine learning.
 The goal is to clean the Pokedex data, explore the data, create visualizations, build machine learning models, and get insights from both exploration and models.

 ## Status:
-Work in progress — updates will be added as more models and visualizations are completed.
+Work in progress — Almost done.

 Key Goals: